cseptesting/floatcsep/README.md

 # Contributing

 We encourage all types of contributions, from reporting bugs, suggesting enhancements, adding new features and more.
-Please refer to the [Contribution Guidelines](https://github.com/cseptesting/fecsep/blob/main/CONTRIBUTING.md) and the [Code of Conduct](https://github.com/cseptesting/fecsep/blob/main/CODE_OF_CONDUCT.md) for more information
+Please refer to the [Contribution Guidelines](https://github.com/cseptesting/floatcsep/blob/main/CONTRIBUTING.md) and the [Code of Conduct](https://github.com/cseptesting/floatcsep/blob/main/CODE_OF_CONDUCT.md) for more information

 # License

-The `feCSEP` (as well as `pyCSEP`) software is distributed under the BSD 3-Clause open-source license.
-Please see the [license file](https://github.com/cseptesting/fecsep/blob/main/LICENSE) for more information.
+The `floatCSEP` (as well as `pyCSEP`) software is distributed under the BSD 3-Clause open-source license.
+Please see the [license file](https://github.com/cseptesting/floatcsep/blob/main/LICENSE) for more information.